 Once your home has been assessed by the builder, contact your insurance company to work out an action plan.

-It is important when rebuilding that you think about how you can protect your home from fire.
-You need to consider the bushfire risk to your home and make building decisions that will reduce the impact of a fire.
-Your home is more likely to survive a bushfire if it is built to planning and construction standards.
+It is important when rebuilding that you think about how you can protect your home from natural disaster.
+You need to consider the risk to your home and make building decisions that will reduce the impact of a disaster.
+Your home is more likely to survive a disaster if it is built to planning and construction standards.

 Architectural assistance